Aperture117/CMU/README.md

 ## 👋 Hi, I'm Hyunseok Lee!

-🎓 Currently pursuing my Master’s degree in **Data Analytics for Science** at **Carnegie Mellon University**, with a strong foundation in Statistics and Computer Science from the **University of Minnesota**.
+🎓 Currently pursuing my Master’s degree in **Data Analytics for Science** at **Carnegie Mellon University**, with a strong foundation in Machine Learning, Deep Learning, AI, and Statistical Modeling.

 💡 I’m passionate about using **data science**, **machine learning**, and **Generative AI** to solve real-world problems across healthcare, IT, and Pharmacy domains.